Clinical Movement

 FeatureMSA-C (Cerebellar)MSA-P (Parkinsonian)

-Motor phenotypeCerebellar ataxia (gait > limb), scanning dysarthria, nystagmusAkinetic-rigid parkinsonism, often symmetric; irregular jerky tremor
+Motor phenotypeCerebellar ataxia (gait > limb), scanning dysarthria, nystagmusAkinetic-rigid parkinsonism, often symmetric; jerky postural/action tremor with a myoclonic component — classic pill-rolling rest tremor is uncommon

 PrevalenceMore common in East Asian populationsMore common in Western populations

-Key MRI findingHot cross bun sign (cruciform pontine hyperintensity on T2)Putaminal rim sign (hyperintense lateral putaminal border on T2)
+Key MRI findingHot cross bun sign (cruciform pontine hyperintensity on T2)Putaminal atrophy with T2/iron-related hypointensity and a hyperintense lateral putaminal rim (best at 1.5T; rim alone can be a normal finding at 3T)

 Levodopa responsePoor or absentTransient modest response possible; never sustained